 9. Welcomes the cooperation established between the Special Rapporteur and other United Nations mechanisms and procedures in the field of human rights, and encourages the Special Rapporteur to continue efforts in that regard;

-10. Requests the Secretary-General to provide the Special Rapporteur with adequate human, financial and material resources in order to enable him or her to carry out the mandate effectively, including through country visits;
+10. Requests the Secretary-General to provide the Special Rapporteur with an adequate and stable level of the human, financial and material resources necessary to carry out the mandate effectively, including through country visits;

 11. Decides to extend the mandate of the Special Rapporteur on extrajudicial, summary or arbitrary executions for three years;